jtlapp/typebox-validators/README.md

 `assert` and `validate` methods throw a [`ValidationException`](https://github.com/jtlapp/typebox-validators/blob/main/src/lib/validation-exception.ts) error when validation fails, reporting only the first error for `assert` methods and reporting all errors for `validate` methods. `assert` methods are safer to use on the server because TypeBox ensures that the `maxLength` and `maxItems` contraints are tested before testing regular expressions. `test` is faster than `assert`, which is faster than `validate` when a least one error occurs.

 The union validators only work on schemas of type `TUnion<TObject[]>`.
-The discriminated union validators assume the discriminant key is named `kind`, unless you provide a `discriminantKey` option indicating otherwise.
+Discriminated union validators assume the discriminant key is named `kind`, unless you provide a `discriminantKey` option indicating otherwise.
+The type identifying key of each heterogeneous union member can be assigned either by giving the key's schema a `typeIdentifyingKey: true` option or by wrapping the key's schema in a `TypeIdentifyinKeys(schema)` call (which assigns this option).
 The discriminated and heterogeneous union validators both report an error when the value is not one of the types in the union.
 To override the default message for this error, specify your message in an `errorMessage` option on the union's schema.

 Any schema can provide an `errorMessage` option to indicate what error message should be used when a value doesn't satify the constraints of that particular schema.
 If provided, this message causes all errors reported for that schema to be collapsed into a single error having the message.
 The error message does not apply if the failed constraints are actually on a further nested schema.